Kong/docs.konghq.com/app/docs/0.1.1beta-2/cli.md

 ## stop

-This command executes a fast shutdown of Kong.
-It is actually a wrapper aroung the NGINX `stop` signal:
+Terminates a Kong instance by firing the NGINX `stop` signal.
+This will execute a fast shutdown.

 ```bash
 $ kong stop
 ```

-In order to stop an instance, the CLI needs to know what is the working directory of your process.
-If you started Kong with a certain configuration file, you must stop it with the same one.
-Thus, the stop command also accepts a configuration option:
+To stop a specific instance, the CLI requires knowledge of the instances working directory.
+You can do this referencing the configuration file you used to start your Kong instance:

 ```bash
 $ kong stop -c <path_to_config>